 Shannon Hennig founded Inclusive Communication to provide an additional option for families and organisations who are motivated and ready to start putting the pieces in place so that people with speech and language challenges can be improving their ability to communicate right now.

-Shannon is a certified speech-language therapist and consultant who has been working with children with communication challenges since the mid 90s.
-She specialises in the area of augmentative and alternative communication (AAC) and has recently completed a PhD investigating expressive voices for communication devices.
+She specialises in the area of augmentative and alternative communication (AAC) and autism.
+She has completed her PhD investigating expressive voices for communication devices in 20.
 Her clinical interests include how to best support people with developmental delays, intellectual impairments, motor disorders, and autism in their journey towards being confident and independent communicators.

 We are also always looking to grow our team of peer tutors and visual support makers, let us know if that sounds like you!